bitbuyio/docker-cpuminer-xzc/README.md

 * MaxMiners [https://xzc.maxminers.net/]

 ###Pool Port
-The startum Port of the pool being used.
+The stratum Port of the pool being used.

 ###Username
 Worker username at the pool